 The table below analyses the Corporation's non-derivative financial liabilities into relevant maturity groupings based on the remaining period from the statement of financial position date to the contractual maturity date.
-The amounts disclosed in the table are the contractual undiscounted cash flows as at May 3, 2015.
-Accounts payable and accrued liabilities exclude liabilities that are not contractual (such as income taxes that are created as a result of statutory requirements imposed by governments).
+The amounts disclosed in the table are the contractual undiscounted cash flows as at August 2, 2015.
+Accounts payable and accrued liabilities exclude liabilities that are not contractual (such as income tax liabilities that are created as a result of statutory requirements imposed by governments).